nopnop2002/esp-idf-rc-switch/README.md

 //{pulseLength, {syncFactor.high, syncFactor.low}, {zero.high, zero.low}, {one.high, one.low}, invertedSignal}
 ```

-__Note__
-As far as I know, there are 5V module and 3.3V module in the receiving module.
-Only 3.3V modules can be used with the ESP32.

 # Communicat with AtMega/STM32/ESP8266/ESP8285
 I used [this](https://github.com/sui77/rc-switch) library on Arduino environment.